kubesphere/community/sig-multitenancy/concepts-and-designs/user-group-designs.md

 ### User group management of workspace level

-At the platform level, admins can grant permission to a group by binding roles to the group.
+At the workspace level, admins can grant permission to a group by binding roles to the group.
 Groups are isolated between workspaces since groups are the subresources of the workspace.

 ## Outline

 1. Create groups in Workspace
-2. Binds group with Project Role
+2. Bind group with Project Role
-3. Binds group with DevOps Project Role
+3. Bind group with DevOps Project Role
-4. Binds group with Workspace Role
+4. Bind group with Workspace Role
 5. Add members to the group in Workspace and Platform, grant permissions to a group in Workspace
 6. Create hierarchical groups